fairscape/fairscape.github.io/demo/demo.md

 # FAIRSCAPE Demos
 [Python (using custom container)](https://fairscape.github.io/demo/python.html), [Spark](https://fairscape.github.io/demo/spark-demo.html) and [Nypipe](https://fairscape.github.io/demo/nypipe-demo.html).
 All demos cover the basic principles of FAIRSCAPE such as uploading data, viewing metadata, and running computations.
+The python example demo is published at deepnote and may be viewed and run [HERE](https://deepnote.com/@justin-niestroy/Python-Sample-Demo-HGkR1ke1RXiEmtxJ-1HIEw).

 ## Outline